This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 Hilo sunrise

-While we were downtown, we received a leaflet about a protest being organized by the Malu' Aina for tomorrow, Saturday Feb 23, at the Pohakuloa Training Area located above Hilo on Mauna Kea off Saddle Road.
-The US Military uses the 133,000 acre site for live-fire training, dropping bombs and shelling the area resulting in radiation contamination from depleted uraniun and potentially impacting the health of folks living in Hilo.
+While we were downtown, we received a leaflet about a protest being organized by the Malu' Aina for Saturday Feb 23, at the Pohakuloa Training Area located above Hilo on Saddle Road.
+The US Military uses the 133,000 acre site for live-fire training, dropping bombs and shelling the area resulting in radiation contamination from depleted uraniun and potentially impacting the health of those living in Hilo.

 A GREAT DAY IN HILO

-We woke up this morning, had our Kona coffee on the couch and noticed a big cruise ship pulling heading toward the harbor - the Diamond Princess.
-Those folks are coming from Los Angeles and have been out to sea for 4 days!
-They are going to be eager to disembark and fill the town on this glorious day.
+We woke up this morning, had our Kona coffee on the couch and noticed a big cruise ship coming into Hilo harbor - the Diamond Princess.
+The passengers are coming from Los Angeles and have been out to sea for 4 days!
+They are going to be eager to disembark and enjoy the glorious weather in Hilo today.

 Cruise arriving 2-21-8 in Hilo

-A ship in town means that the locals head downtown to open their shops, cook up extra food, and pull out the red carpet.
-It means that the daily Farmer's market will be larger than normal to provide fruits and veggies for downtown eateries and flowers and baked goods for the cruise passengers.
+A ship in town means that the business owners head downtown to open their shops, cook up extra food, and open up their stores and cafes.
+It means that Farmer's market will be larger than normal to provide fruits and veggies for downtown eateries and flowers and baked goods for the cruise passengers.
 We headed for the car, to get to the farmers market before the tourists disembarked.

 ship in Hilo Bayship from downtown Hilo

-The captain gave the passengers the slow tour of the bay, giving us plenty of time to get downtown, in time to take some pictures of the ship going by.
+The captain gave the passengers the slow tour of the bay, giving us plenty of time to drive downtown and take some pictures of the ship going by.
 Downtown was still empty.

 Downtown Hilo

-Soon all the parking spots will be full, traffic will be bumper to bumper, buses will unload at the visitors center and everything will be alive with tourists.
+Soon all the parking spots will be full, traffic will be bumper to bumper, buses will unload visitors, and everything will be alive with tourists.
 But, we had the pick of the day on papayas, lettuce, tomatoes, onions and flowers at the market.

 ==============================================